ZEISS/precise-ui/.github/CONTRIBUTING.md

 1. Firstly you need a local fork of the the project, so go ahead and press the `fork` button in GitHub.
 This will create a copy of the repository in your own GitHub account and you’ll see a note that it’s been forked underneath the project name: `Forked from ZEISS/precise-ui`.
-   Clone the newly forked repo locally and set up a new remote that points to the original project so that you can grab any changes and bring them into your local copy.
+   Clone the newly forked repository locally and set up a new remote that points to the original project so that you can grab any changes and bring them into your local copy.

    ```sh
    git remote add upstream git@github.com:ZEISS/precise-ui.git